Section C1: Players

-Where a Club’s divisional status for the forthcoming season will not have been decided by the Friday following the final round of regular matches in Super League or Championship as appropriate the Club may make two offers of re-engagement one to cover each of the divisions in which the Club may play the following Season and such offers must be made in accordance with the deadlines and means of delivery as detailed above.
+Where a Club’s divisional status for the forthcoming season will not have been decided by 31 August the Club may make two offers of re-engagement one to cover each of the divisions in which the Club may play the following Season and such offers must be made in accordance with the deadlines and means of delivery as detailed above.

 DECISION NOT TO OFFER TERMS